ChandaMC/Wether-Application/README.md

 5. You can also clear the input fields and the search history using the **Clear** buttons.

 ## API Key Setup
-To use the Weatherbit API, you'll need to sign up and get your API key [here](https://www.weatherbit.io/account/create).
+To use the Weatherbit API, you'll need to sign up and get your API key: [here](https://www.weatherbit.io/account/create).

 After obtaining the API key, insert it into the `weather.php` file: